Ovulation Pain and Implications

 Also Read: Some Underlying Disorder Can Cause Menstrual Irregularity

 The exact cause of ovulation pain is not known but researchers have suggested two theories that can be the cause of ovulation pain.
-Firstly, emerging follicle, hormones cause the ovaries to produce multiple follicles and each follicle contains an immature egg, but usually, only one follicle survive to maturity.
+Firstly, emerging follicle, hormones cause the ovaries to produce multiple follicles and each follicle contains an immature egg, but usually, only one follicle survives to maturity.
 Ovulation pain can be caused due to the expanding follicles stretching the membrane of the ovary.
-Secondly, when the egg is ruptured from a follicle, it causes bleeding and sometimes the abdominal lining is irritated by the blood from the ruptured follicle and this can trigger the pain.
+Secondly, when the egg is ruptured from a follicle, it causes bleeding, and sometimes the abdominal lining is irritated by the blood from the ruptured follicle and this can trigger pain.

 Most often, ovulation pain is harmless, but sometimes prolonged and severe ovulation pain can be a sign of some serious health problem.
 Some of the diseases that can cause severe ovulation pain are as follows:

 Some patients having acute salpingitis have a persistent chlamydial infection which can cause severe fallopian infection.
-It can lead to damage of fallopian tube and results in infertility.
+It can lead to damage to the fallopian tube and results in infertility.
 Salpingitis also increases the risk of ectopic pregnancy, which further has an impact on infertility.
 Ectopic pregnancy is a condition in which the fertilized egg implants outside the uterus.

 According to the studies, endometriosis affects one in every ten women during their reproductive years.
 Endometriosis is a medical condition in which the type of tissue that forms the lining of the uterus is found to be outside the uterus which causes a chronic and inflammatory reaction.
-In medical terms, endometriosis is a chronic condition which is characterized by the presence of extrauterine endometrial tissue.
+In medical terms, endometriosis is a chronic condition that is characterized by the presence of extrauterine endometrial tissue.
 The presence of symptoms in women having endometriosis varies from person to person to a large extent as some women with endometriosis experience painful symptoms or infertility, whereas others have no symptoms at all.

-Endometriosis is associated with bleeding, inflammation, and scarring and these symptoms can cause pain, especially during the menstruation.
+Endometriosis is associated with bleeding, inflammation, and scarring and these symptoms can cause pain, especially during menstruation.
 Ovulation pain is common in women having endometriosis.
 Sometimes, endometriosis can cause infertility.
-Inflammation from endometriosis can cause damage to the egg and interfere with their movement through the fallopian tube or uterus.
+Inflammation from endometriosis can cause damage to the egg and interfere with its movement through the fallopian tube or uterus.

 Appendicitis is one of the common condition treated by physicians and it is a condition which is characterized by the inflammation of the appendix.
 Abdominal pain is the most common symptom that occurs in patients having appendicitis.
 A pain that occurs in upper abdomen first and is then moving slowly to the right lower quadrant.
 Other symptoms of appendicitis may include: